 Other examples can include underpayments of royalties by companies extracting national resources, misrepresenting compliance with environmental regulations or standards to avoid paying fines or to obtain tax credits, and false claims related to contractors specifically employed for environmental purposes, such as cleanup projects.

-There are also some other qui tam statutes designed specifically to reward environmental whistleblowers, such as the Act to Prevent Pollution from Ships.
-The Lacey Act, Endangered Species Act, Fish and Wildlife Improvement Act, and numerous species-specific federal protections offer rewards for whistleblowers who report unlawful trafficking of protected animals and plants.
+There are also some other qui tam statutes designed specifically to reward environmental whistleblowers, such as the Act to Prevent Pollution from Ships, Lacey Act, Endangered Species Act, Fish and Wildlife Improvement Act, and numerous species-specific federal protections that offer rewards for whistleblowers who report unlawful trafficking of protected animals and plants.

 The False Claims Act and Foreign Corrupt Practices Act also provide paths to reporting the unlawful trafficking of “trophies” of endangered species from foreign countries.